-If a young person for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded to the DSL at the new setting within 5 working days of them starting, and separately from the main pupil file.
+If a young person for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded promptly and securely, and separately from the main pupil file.
 In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the young person.
-In addition: